Does it Matter Where You Get Your MBA?

 Quacquarelli Symonds, the World MBA Tour promoter famous for compiling global business school statistics, also released a return on investment study ranking business schools.
 Their study focused on comparisons of MBA programs worldwide over ten years.

-The QS study’s ROI results kick off with the Michigan Ross School of Business, the University of Virginia Darden School of Business, the Georgia Tech Scheller College of Business, and Penn State University’s Smeal College of Business occupying the top four slots.
+The United States QS study’s ROI results kick off with the Georgia Tech Scheller College of Business, the Michigan Ross School of Business, the University of Virginia Darden School of Business, and Penn State University’s Smeal College of Business occupying the top four slots.
 Yet here again, even with return on investment data spanning an entire decade, a pattern emerged bearing similarities to the studies above.

 Suggesting that the generally accepted mid-career milestone of ten years was still too soon after graduation for the prestigious schools’ graduates to dominate the rankings, the QS study’s editors also offered this analysis: